 What will I find on Nigel’s Baby Club Diaries?

 For all the episodes that I’m in, I’m going to try to give you a breakdown of the prop we used, how we used it and what I learned about how it’s helping your baby develop.
 Studying the Peep Learning Together Programme really helped me see things from a different perspective and I wanted to share this.
 I must remind you the information here is based on things learned while becoming a Peep Practitioner and through being a parent myself.
 These posts are separate to The Baby Club but do follow Peeple’s Learning Together Programmme.
 Peeple and the Foundation Years Trust charities were consultants on the Baby Club.

 I hope they are helpful and that they provide you with an insight into some good parenting practices.
 Please feel free to ask questions and let me know your thoughts in the comments sections at the bottom of each post.

 Click on the photos below to see the full diary entry.

 Join Nigel in supporting fathers with anything and everything on the journey through parenting.
 Asks questions, Tell stories, offer advice, and hear from other parents who are going through it, or have been through it.
 Mums we want you to join in too.

 Playing with Ribbons

 In episode 2 of The Baby Club we were playing with Ribbons.
-Find out how this can help your baby learn and find out which nursery rhymes can help you.
+There are some interesting things you can do with ribbons that you may not be aware of, or thought about.
+Find out how they can help your baby learn and find out which nursery rhymes can help you.